Frxnkyz/Frxnkyz/README.md

  **→My Goals :**
- To Become a Web application developer.
+ To Become a Web application developer and Front-end developer.